asprovskif/MERN-soccer-app/README.md

 # MERN-soccer-app

-PLaying araound with MERN stack
+PLaying around with the MERN stack.